rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 #### Bit set

 A bit set is just a n-bit sequence.
-They can be used in Golang with [bitwise operators](https://yourbasic.org/golang/bitwise-operator-cheat-sheet/) to execute several set operations.
+Bit sets be used in Golang with [bitwise operators](https://yourbasic.org/golang/bitwise-operator-cheat-sheet/) to execute several set operations.
 To see them in action, we'll propose a simple problem.
 Let's suppose that we have \\(n\\) workers within a company, and we